deepjavalibrary/djl/example/doc/InferenceTutorial.md

 ResNet-50 is a convolutional neural network that is trained on images from the [ImageNet database](http://www.image-net.org).
 The network has 50 layers and can detect objects in images, and classify the objects into different object categories.
-We are going to use MxNet ResNet-50 SSD, a model that has already been trained on MxNet to extract features from the input, and perform its function.
-This saves time and effort on the part of the user.
+This tutorial uses MxNet ResNet-50 SSD.
+This model that has already been trained on MxNet to extract features from the input and perform its function.
+This saves time and effort for you.
 Deep Learning frameworks like MxNet, PyTorch, and TensorFlow all offer pre-trained models of many networks.
 Each of the frameworks would have their own formats, and files.

-Before we can perform inference, we will need to download the MxNet ResNet-50 SSD model.
+Before you can perform inference, you need to download the MxNet ResNet-50 SSD model.
 To download the MxNet ResNet-50 SSD MxNet pre-trained model, run the following commands.
-Please note the directory in which the models are downloaded into.
+Note the directory in which the models are downloaded into.
 You will need to provide the path to the directory while loading the model.

  ~~~